cdvv7788/IaC-project2/README.md

 ```

 Notice that you will need to wait for the network stack to finish creating to be able to create the server stack because there are some dependent variables.

+Several resources on the script are based upon the scripts developed during the classes and written by Carlos Rivas.